PechimuthuMithil/DeepFrack/README.md

 ## Future Works
 1) Results on inception networks.
 2) Reference material for hardware designers to develop fused layer scheduling favourable hardware accelerators.

+Note for NanoDC: The source code in this repository support CNNs. <-- Containers: GeminiBenchMarker2, MithilDeepFrackTesting
+TODO:
+1) The colouring algorthm that baically tiles a sqaure with tiles from a tile list is ery slow for some reason for medium size squares.
+Need to look into it to optimize it or parallelize it.
+2) Update with DOSA and COSA models insetead of Timeloop.